hull/hull-node/README.md

 });
 ```

-For convenience, we add `wrapped=true` to all collection requests.
-This will give you an object in the form :
+For convenience, we add `wrapped=true` to all requests that return a Collection as an Array.
+You will receive an object in the form :
 ```json
 {
   data: [....],